julsraemy/prezi/md/pia-ringvorlesung-2024.md

 ---

+# LOD: PIA Omeka-S Instance

+Example of an EKWS/PIA object on our Omeka-S instance

+---

 # LOD: DaSCH Service Platform

 Example of an EKWS/PIA object on the DaSCH Service Platform

----

-# LOD: PIA Omeka-S Instance

-Example of an EKWS/PIA object on Omeka-S

 ---